-Not only do you need to get the necessary resources, but you don’t want them for too long either - that costs more money.
+Resource planning either gets too rigorous, or is deprioritized from the list of processes to improve.
+But the truth is, not only do you need to get the necessary resources before taking on a new project, but you don’t want them sitting on the bench either - that costs more money.

 McKinsey talks about resource availability as the matching of resources to priority business projects.
 By mapping the availability of the resources each project requires, companies can identify gaps and come up with a plan to ensure the right resources are allocated to priority projects at the right times.

-When assessing the benefits of tracking resource availability, it helps to see the issues that it can prevent:
+When assessing the benefits of tracking resource availability, we’ve found a lot of issues that it can prevent:

-Resource heatmaps and calendars are commonly used to do this.
+Resource heatmaps and calendars are commonly used to track the availability of resources.
 These are visual charts that come with a resource booking and availability calendar that you can incorporate across your whole organization.
 It allows all users to see when resources are being used and when they’re available, and to create project plans that you can rely on.

 Runn has resource availability charts that are ready to use - they only need to be populated with your organization’s resources and projects.
 You can better deliver on business priorities without needing to spend hours manually updating spreadsheets.

 View how many hours each person has available on any given day with Runn's People Planner.
 Quickly schedule work for your project team, and instantly see how it affects your budget, revenue and capacity.